 Each Funnel will only show data for Visitors that visited the first step in your Funnel.
-So if you have two main sources of traffic for a goal, e.g., Homepage and Landing page, you will want a separate Funnel for each.
+So if you have two main sources of traffic for a goal, like your Homepage and Landing page, you will want a separate Funnel for each.

 It is important to make sure that all the pages you are trying to use as a step for your Funnel have the same Tracking Code installed.
-If your Funnel visits more than one site, Hotjar will not be able to capture the data unless the same Tracking Code is used.
+If your Funnel visits more than one site, Hotjar will not be able to capture the data.

-For help with creating your Funnel, check out our Creating Your First Funnel Report Guide.
+For help with creating your Funnel, check out our Creating Your First Funnel Guide .

 E-commerce: Homepage > Product Pages > Cart > Checkout > Thank You Page